Western plantain-eater

-The western plantain-eater (Crinifer piscator), also known as the gray plantain-eater or western gray plantain-eater, is a large member of the turaco family, a group of large arboreal near-passerine birds restricted to Africa.
+The western plantain-eater (Crinifer piscator), also known as the grey plantain-eater or western grey plantain-eater, is a large member of the turaco family, a group of large arboreal near-passerine birds restricted to Africa.

 This species is a resident breeder in open woodland habitats in tropical west Africa.
 It lays two or three eggs in a tree platform nest.

 These are common, noisy and conspicuous birds, despite lacking the brilliant colours of relatives such as the violet turaco.
 They are 50 cm long, including a long tail.
-Their plumage is mainly gray above spotted with brown.
+Their plumage is mainly grey above spotted with brown.
 The head, erectile crest, neck and breast are brown streaked with silver.
 The underparts are whitish, heavily streaked with brown.

-Western plantain-eater has a thick bright yellow bill, and shows a white wing bar in flight.
-The sexes are identical, but immatures have a black woolly head without silver streaking.
+The western plantain-eater has a thick bright yellow bill and shows a white wing bar in flight.
+The sexes are identical, but juveniles have a black woolly head without silver streaking.

 This bird is similar to the closely related eastern plantain-eater.
 The latter species has white tail bars, and lacks the chest bars and dark wing feather shafts of its western relative.

 This species feeds on fruit, especially figs, seeds and other vegetable matter.

-Western plantain-eater has a loud cow-cow-cow call, very familiar in west Africa.
+The Western plantain-eater has a loud cow-cow-cow call, which is very familiar in west Africa.